Subject Financial Affairs

 2. The Social Security Number (SSN) has not been issued, or is listed on the Social Security Administration's Death Master File.

-2. Personally identifying information provided by the customer is not consistent with other personally identifying information provided by the customer.
+2. Personally identifying information provided by the account owner is not consistent with other personally identifying information provided by the account owner.
 For example, there is a lack of correlation between the SSN range and date of birth.

 3. Personally identifying information provided is associated with known fraudulent activity as indicated by internal or third-party sources used by the University.
 For example: